This post may contain affiliate links. Please read our disclosure policy.

 You can call them salmon croquettes or salmon cakes if it makes you feel better about eating salmon from a can, but the shape is that of a hamburger patty, so we always call them patties.

-After you make this recipe, you’ll keep canned salmon as a pantry staple.
+They fry up fast, the kids eat them without a fight, and the leftovers crisp right back up in the air fryer.
+After you make this recipe, you’ll keep canned salmon in your pantry as a staple.
 But if you do have leftover fresh salmon, you can certainly use that in this recipe.
 My slow-roasted salmon recipe makes great leftovers.

 Person with shoulder-length blond hair and blue glasses smiling indoors in front of a red brick wall.